ConstantRobotics-Ltd/VStabiliser/README.md

 ## executeCommand method

-The **executeCommand(...)** method intended to execute video stabiliser command.
+The **executeCommand(...)** method intended to execute video stabilizer command.
 The particular implementation of the video stabiliser must provide thread-safe **executeCommand(...)** method call.
 This means that the **executeCommand(...)** method can be safely called from any thread.
 Method declaration:

 ```cpp
 virtual bool executeCommand(cr::vstab::VStabiliserCommand id) = 0;